SimonOsipov/SimonOsipov/README.md

 Hey, my name is Simon and I am Big Data Engineer / Product Engineer / Software Developer / Analytics Engineer.
 I can do a lot of roles =)

+🚦 **Current Status**
+Not looking for a job and at the current moment not interested in any job offers.

 🏢 **Work Experience**

   - Data Engineer @ [SEMrush](https://semrush.com/) Apr21 - Jan22